HilaBarkan6/Advanced_Topics/EX2/readme.md

-Check what going on in the forum - each one of us update readme - Hila make sure it works on nova server - Yovel
+Check what going on in the forum - each one of us update readme - Hila make sure it works on nova server - Yovel need to add descreption about the backward logic

 _______________________
 NEW README